scottyler89/PercentMaxDiff/README.md

 The PMD in this case is .6666.
 That's because 2/3rds of the cells come from clusters that are shared across batches, while the remaining 1/3rd is from batch 3 that was completely different from the others.
 The P-value is 0 (or in this case just more significant that the 10000 null simulations run in which there was no pattern by batch).

-Note that you could also run these assays on each batch pairwise if you want to something like a pairwise post-hoc.
+Note that you could also run these assays on each batch pairwise if you want to do something like a pairwise post-hoc.